Compare Rates

 If You Smoke, Try to Quit

 If you stop smoking, it will reduce your blood pressure and heart rate within minutes.
 Your body’s blood circulation and respiratory system will increase within a few months.
 You will drastically reduce the risk of heart attack or coronary heart disease within a year.
-After six months, the risk of having a major stroke will be reduced by over 60%.
+After six months, the risk of having a major stroke was reduced by over 60%.

 Stop or Reduce Your Alcohol Intake